raveenagupt/S25_EX4_tinytapeout/README.md

 Connect the PMODs.
 Toggle the reset button.
 Insert the three X values (with a corresponding "Enter" button afterwards).
 Insert the three Y values (with corresponding "Enter".)
 Watch the OLED display the value.

-## More information on the docs section.
+## More information in the docs section.